joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 With the legs removed, insert the encoder into the PCB and tack opposing pins in place.
 Don't solder all the pins yet.
 ![solder two pins](40_tack_pins.jpg)

-With the pins tacked into place, ensure the encoder is sitting flush / square on the board, and adjust as nessessary.
+With the pins tacked into place, ensure the encoder is sitting flush / square on the board, and adjust as necessary.
 When square, solder the remaining pins.
 ![check square](40_5_check_square.jpg)

 With all of the encoder pins soldered, install the keycaps and knob, and celebrate finishing the soldering of your new keyboard!